 The SINP allows for nomination of selected applicants whose skills and abilities are deemed to best fit the province's ever growing needs for permanent residence.
 Individuals will also enjoy priority processing of their applications for permanent residence by Citizenship & Immigration Canada (CIC) and the assistance of provincial immigration officers who are readily available to assist.

 The SINP allows nomination of applicants who possess either an offer of permanent full-time employment in Saskatchewan in an occupation/trade in Saskatchewan, or an offer of permanent full-time employment in a management position, or has worked in Saskatchewan for at least six months on a temporary work permit in a designated occupation.
 This program has several different categories which are outlined below.

-Under the Express Entry, applicants that are skilled workers, professionals or managers who have a full-time, permanent job offer from a Saskatchewan employer can be nominated.
+Under the Skilled Worker with Employment Offer category, applicants that are skilled workers, professionals or managers who have a full-time, permanent job offer from a Saskatchewan employer can be nominated.